 As more leaders prioritize upskilling and reskilling in the workplace, they’re aiming to embed a growth mindset into their organization’s culture.
 A growth mindset stems from the belief that you have the capacity to learn and grow.
 This contrasts with a fixed mindset—a belief that certain qualities of an individual (like talent or intelligence) are innate.

-As we face new future-of-work trends in 2022, we can only continue to wonder what changes automation and digitalization will bring further into the future.
-But it’s clear the pandemic has spurred workforce transformation at a rapid pace, and employers need to keep up with skills development more than ever before.
+As the world of work continues to evolve in 2023, it’s impossible to accurately predict how changing economic and business trends might impact workplace priorities and trends.
+But it’s clear the pandemic (among other factors) has spurred workforce transformation at a rapid pace, and employers need to keep up with skills development more than ever before.

 As these workplace trends emerge, upskill and reskill your workforce to meet the needs of businesses today.
-Contact Emeritus Enterprise to learn more about how we can help you address skills gaps within your team or organization.
+Learn more about Emeritus Enterprise and how we can help you develop online employee training programs for your team.